Breast Augmentation in Vancouver

 - The procedure is done as a day surgery in our Surgical Centre using general anesthesia

 - Various sizes and types of implants are available.
 We have many before and after pictures in the office as well as the implants themselves.
-This along with Dr. Ward’s many years of experience will help you make an informed decision.
+This along with Dr. Lee’s many years of experience will help you make an informed decision.
 The type of implant will impact decisions on incision placement and position.

 - For saline implants a small incision is usually made along the edge of the coloured area of the nipple (periareolar incision).
 The saline implant is inserted under the breast muscle, under the breast tissue or a combination of the two.
-Dr. Ward will help you make an informed decision on the method that will give you the best possible result.
+Dr. Lee will help you make an informed decision on the method that will give you the best possible result.

 - The implants are filled with saline (salt water solution) after they are inserted into the patient.
 This allows a very small incision to be made, which is easily hidden at the edge of the areola.